-DPP-4 inhibitors can lower your A1C by 0.5 to 1.0%, fasting-plasma glucose level by 11 to 22 mg/dL or 0.611 to 1.222 mmol/l, postprandial glucose level by 24 to 35 mg/dL or 1.333 to 1.944 mmol/l.
+DPP-4 inhibitors can lower your A1C by 0.5 to 1.0%, fasting plasma glucose level by 11 to 22 mg/dL or 0.611 to 1.222 mmol/l, postprandial glucose level by 24 to 35 mg/dL or 1.333 to 1.944 mmol/l.
 There is no change in lipid, no hypoglycemia, no weight gain.
-A greater reduction in blood-glucose levels is with a higher baseline A1C level (i.e., A1C ≥ 9.0%); while a history of previous, glucose-lowering treatment generally results in a smaller reduction in blood-glucose levels.
+A greater reduction in blood glucose levels is in the case of higher baseline A1C level (i.e., A1C ≥ 9.0%).
+However, the history of previous, glucose-lowering treatment generally results in a smaller reduction in blood glucose levels.

 Who can benefit from DPP-4 inhibitors?

-While they do not lower glucose largely than existing therapies, they offer many potential advantages.
-It has an ability to achieve sustainable reductions in HbA1c with a low risk of hypoglycemia and no weight gain.
+While they do not lower glucose as much compared to existing therapies, they offer many potential advantages.
+It can achieve sustainable reductions in HbA1c with a low risk of hypoglycemia and no weight gain.
 It can administer as a once-daily oral dose.

 Who should avoid using DPP-4 inhibitors?